 Assuming the order to show cause was issued, the case will proceed and, within 60 days, the court will hold another hearing, this time to determine whether to vacate the murder, attempted murder or manslaughter conviction(s) and to recall the sentence and resentence the petitioner on any remaining counts.
 The burden of proof at this hearing is on the prosecution to show that the petitioner is guilty of the murder, attempted murder or manslaughter charge under the now-amended laws beyond a reasonable doubt.
 Evidence may be introduced, and testimony may be gathered at this hearing.
 In some cases, the prosecution and defense can agree to waive a resentencing hearing and stipulate that the petitioner is eligible to have the conviction(s) vacated and to be resentenced.

-If the parties stipulate or the court determines the conviction(s) must be vacated and the petitioner must be resentenced on any remaining counts, the new sentence is may not be longer than the initial sentence.How a Renowned Appeals Lawyer Can Help
+If the parties stipulate or the court determines the conviction(s) must be vacated and the petitioner must be resentenced on any remaining counts, the new sentence is may not be longer than the initial sentence.How an Appeals Lawyer Can Help

 As described above, SB 775 currently sits on the desk of the governor – currently Governor Newsom – waiting to be signed.
 If the governor signs it, or no action is taken by September 30, 2021, and it becomes law, eligible persons will be able to file petitions in their sentencing court requesting relief under SB 775, also as described above.